-Therapies are a combination of Shiatsu, moxibustion, teishin, and guided Sotai (see the description under the Movement column), applied as needed.
-This is a clothed therapy, performed on a somatic table.
-Please wear yoga-type clothes for ease of positioning and stretching.
-Make space in your schedule to relax and enjoy the flow of Ki after the therapy.
+Therapies are a combination of Shiatsu, moxibustion, teishin, and guided Sotai, applied as needed.
+In addition, I may prescribe herbs, which I stock, and exercise sets, which I teach.
+Therapy is performed clothed on a somatic table, so please wear yoga-type clothes for ease of positioning and stretching.
+For definitions, read the sections below.

 Pressure is applied along the Meridians of the body to balance Ki (Vital Energy) and encourage its flow.
 Stretches are also performed.
 At the end of a therapy clients typically report feeling free of pain, “open," relaxed, energized, and “at peace.”